-A Guide for Adults with Chronic Kidney Disease or Kidney Failure Living on Dialysis or with a Kidney Transplant
+A Guide for Adults with Kidney Disease, Kidney Failure, or a Kidney Transplant

 Why do I need a vaccination?

 Vaccines help keep you from getting a serious disease.
 They protect you from many common diseases, like the flu, diphtheria, tetanus, hepatitis B and pneumonia.
 Many of these diseases can make you very sick and cause death.
 People with these diseases can pass them along and make others around them sick, so vaccines can also help protect others.
 Some people have a higher risk of becoming seriously ill from these diseases, especially elderly people, children, and people with chronic illnesses including those on dialysis.

 How do vaccines work?

 Vaccines are usually given as a shot (an injection with a small needle).
 They protect you by helping your body's immune system "prepare" for a real infection.
 To do this, vaccines contain parts of a dead or weakened germ.
 Once you get the shot, your body produces antibodies, which help your body find and kill these germs.
 Should you come in contact with the real germ, these antibodies will work to protect you.
 Some vaccines need a booster shot to help your body's immune system make enough antibodies.
 This is why some vaccines might need one shot, while others need more than one shot.
 In some cases, a blood test is used to make sure there are enough antibodies for protection.

 Vaccines are among the safest therapies available.
 They have protected millions of people from serious disease.

 As with any medication, there are some possible side effects.
 Some people could feel minor discomfort.
 There could be some soreness or a mild rash on the skin where the shot was given.
 Others might get a slight fever.
 However, these mild effects are normal and should not cause alarm.